begoechavarren/company-location-finder/README.md

 ### 2 - Data processing

-Phase where I processed the data based on the arguments received by the user in a questionary.
+Phase where I processed the data based on the arguments received by the user in a questionnaire.

-1. Display the questionary to the user and receive argument information
+1. Display the questionnaire to the user and receive argument information
 2. Import the cleaned data from MongoDB compass filtering by the categories the user introduces, which are found through RegEx categorization
 3. Populate a dataset of coordinates (got from the initial JSON file) with:
     * The number of companies of the wanted categories that the coordinate has around (using geoNear function)